bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 ## The window controls

-Now it's time to add the controls that let us add and remove windows from the Yome layout.
+Now it's time to build the controls that let us add and remove windows from the Yome layout.

 {% highlight javascript %}